Piet Akkermans: Biography

-Akkermans became rector of the College of Europe in Bruges on July 1, 2001, but died of a heart attack on June 17, 2002.
+Akkermans became rector of the College of Europe in Bruges on 1 July 2001, but died of a heart attack on 17 June 2002.

-During the cabinet formations, the Van Kooten and De Bie duo regularly performed a type of 'Professor Dr. P. Akkermans' ("my name has been called"), played by Kees van Kooten.
-There is no evidence that this type was based on P.W.C.
+During the cabinet formations, the Van Kooten and De Bie duo regularly performed a character called 'Professor Dr. P. Akkermans' ("my name has been mentioned"), played by Kees van Kooten.
+There is no evidence that this character was based on P.W.C.
 Akkermans, the comedians also strongly denied this.